 - Real Time Pricing (RTP) Rate: A number of customers receive power under our real time pricing rate.
 During peak usage periods throughout the year when capacity is low in the market, the RTP program sends a high price signal to participating customers which encourages conservation and load shifting.
-Of course during low usage periods, prices are lower. - Time of Use Rates: Our time of use rates contain higher charges during the peak usage periods of the day and lower charges during off-peak periods.
+Of course during low usage periods, prices are lower. - Time of Use Rates: Our time of use rates contain higher charges during the peak usage periods of the day and discounted charges during off-peak periods.
 This encourages customers to conserve energy during peak periods and to shift energy consumption to off-peak periods.
-All SCE&G customers have the option of purchasing electricity under a time of use rate. - Demand Response Technologies: With the retirement of coal capacity and the increased reserve margin target, the Company's resource plan reflects that SCE&G will require additional capacity in order to continue providing reliable electric service to its customers.
-As SCE&G evaluates how to satisfy this need, the Company will consider, among other things, demand response technologies.
+All our customers have the option of a time of use rate.